status-im/pm/notes/transcript10.md

 Oskar: Cool yeah so any thoughts on this?
 I guess that's it for updates and hot topics.
 Any quick announcements?

-Jarrad: The Frog year double year discussion topic in the community is worth taking note of if you are not aware of it look into it.
+Jarrad: The ProgPOW year double year discussion topic in the community is worth taking note of if you are not aware of it look into it.

 Oskar: Thanks everyone, see you in two weeks.
 Bye.